Shaheer-op9872uw/YachatValAI-V2/README.md

 # 🚤 Cerebra Yacht Price Predictor

-### The Future of Pricing not just of boats but anything as a whole :), Reimagined.
+### The Future of Pricing not just of boats but anything as a whole :) -- Reimagined! and Remade and is in making by AI and ML, as an example this is:

 What happens when **AI engineering passion** meets **next-level Cerebra-inspired design**?
 You get **the yacht price predictor that slaps harder than market waves.** 🌊